bbauska/zombiePolitics/README.md

-tive democracy was primarily a pedagogical and political struggle designed both to win the hearts and minds of the general public and to build a power base capable of eliminating those public spaces, spheres, and institutions that nourish and sus­ tain what Samuel Huntington would later call (in a 1975 study on the “governabil­ ity of democracies” by the Trilateral Commission) an “excess of democracy.”5
+tive democracy was primarily a pedagogical and political struggle designed both to win the hearts and minds of the general public and to build a power base capable of eliminating those public spaces, spheres, and institutions that nourish and sus­ tain what Samuel Huntington would later call (in a 1975 study on the "governabil­ ity of democracies" by the Trilateral Commission) an "excess of democracy."5

 Central to such efforts was Powell’s insistence that conservatives nourish a new gen­ eration of scholars who would inhabit the university and function as public intel­ lectuals actively shaping the direction of policy issues.
-He also advocated the creation of a conservative speaker’s bureau, staffed by scholars capable of evaluat­ ing “textbooks, especially in economics, political science and sociology.”6 In addi­ tion, he advocated organizing a corps of conservative public intellectuals who would monitor the dominant media, publish their own scholarly journals, books, and pamphlets, and invest in advertising campaigns to enlighten the American people on conservative issues and policies.
+He also advocated the creation of a conservative speaker’s bureau, staffed by scholars capable of evaluat­ ing "textbooks, especially in economics, political science and sociology."6 In addi­ tion, he advocated organizing a corps of conservative public intellectuals who would monitor the dominant media, publish their own scholarly journals, books, and pamphlets, and invest in advertising campaigns to enlighten the American people on conservative issues and policies.

-The Powell Memo, while not the only influence, played an important role in convincing a “cadre of ultraconservative and self-mythologizing millionaires bent on rescuing the country from the hideous grasp of Satanic liberalism”7 to match their ideological fervor with their pocketbooks by “disbursing the collective sum of roughly $3 billion over a period of thirty years in order to build a network of pub­ lic intellectuals, think tanks, advocacy groups, foundations, media outlets, and pow­ erful lobbying interests.”8 As Dave _lohnson points out, the initial eH°ort was slow but effective:
+The Powell Memo, while not the only influence, played an important role in convincing a "cadre of ultraconservative and self-mythologizing millionaires bent on rescuing the country from the hideous grasp of Satanic liberalism"7 to match their ideological fervor with their pocketbooks by "disbursing the collective sum of roughly $3 billion over a period of thirty years in order to build a network of pub­ lic intellectuals, think tanks, advocacy groups, foundations, media outlets, and pow­ erful lobbying interests."8 As Dave _lohnson points out, the initial eH°ort was slow but effective:

 In 1973, in response to the Powell memo, _loseph Coors and Christian-right leader Paul Weyrich founded the Heritage Foundation.
-Coors told Lee Edwards, historian of the Heritage Foundation, that the Powell memo persuaded him that American business was “ignoring a crisis."
+Coors told Lee Edwards, historian of the Heritage Foundation, that the Powell memo persuaded him that American business was "ignoring a crisis."
 In response, Coors decided to help provide the seed fimding for the cre­ ation of what was to become the Heritage Foundation, giving $250,000.
-Subsequently, the Olin Foundation, under the direction of its president, former Treasury Secretary William Simon (author ofthe influential 1979 bookA Time jbr Truth), began funding similar orga­ nizations in concert with “the Four Sisters"-Richard Mellon Scaife's various foundations, the Lynde and Harry Bradley Foundation, the Olin Foundation and the Smith Richardson Foundation-along with Coors’s foundations, foundations associated with the Koch oil fam­ ily, and a group of large corporations.9
+Subsequently, the Olin Foundation, under the direction of its president, former Treasury Secretary William Simon (author ofthe influential 1979 bookA Time jbr Truth), began funding similar orga­ nizations in concert with "the Four Sisters"-Richard Mellon Scaife's various foundations, the Lynde and Harry Bradley Foundation, the Olin Foundation and the Smith Richardson Foundation-along with Coors’s foundations, foundations associated with the Koch oil fam­ ily, and a group of large corporations.9